-Ancient Zominthos is located 7km west of Anogia, on the road heading to the plateau of Nida.
+Ancient Zominthos is located at Psiloritis range, 7km west of Anogia, on the road heading to the plateau Nida.
 Discovered in 1982, Zominthos is one of the most important archaeological discoveries in Crete, compared my many to that of Knossos.

 During archaeological works in the cave of Ideon Andron (1982), the archaeologist Yiannis Sakellarakis had a conversation with a shepherd coming from the region, who mentioned the name Zominthos.
 Sakellarakis immediately understood that this name refers to an ancient toponym and the next day he visited the place, where he almost immediately identified some traces of a Minoan mansion.